Contents

 Natural Light.

-Houses are ending up being greener.
+Homes are becoming greener.
 Saving energy is a significant cornerstone of residential leed certification.
-LEED homes consume to 30% less energy than non-LEED houses.
-Skylights bring free, tidy, natural light into houses, reducing the quantity of synthetic light needed in a home.
+LEED homes use up to 30% less energy than non-LEED houses.
+Skylights bring totally free, tidy, natural light into houses, lowering the amount of artificial light needed in a home.

 Design Accent.

-Skylights can impact a home’s interior decoration like no other component, including an unexpected punch in stairways or office or by supplying a focal point in living spaces and kitchens.
+Skylights can impact a home’s interior decoration like no other aspect, including an unanticipated punch in stairways or office or by supplying a focal point in living spaces and kitchen areas.

 Desired by Many Homebuyers.